 The pace of change in financial services is something felt the world over.
 But probably no more so than in Australia right now.
-When we caught up with Capital Partners’ operations manager Charmaine Lamprecht, based in the Western city of Perth, it’s clear she’s undaunted by change.
+When we caught up with Capital Partners’ chief operating officer Charmaine Lamprecht, based in the Western city of Perth, it’s clear she’s undaunted by change.
 If anything, she is positively energised by it.

 “This industry is such an exciting place to be right now.
 There are some transformational things going on.
 All of them bring their challenges but have huge potential to elevate the professionalism and quality of advice within the industry.”